andrew-edwards/empirical-dyn-mod/README.md

 **ye15empDynMod.pdf** is the one that uses Sockeye Salmon data and that got us interested in this.

 **sugihara90nonlinForecast.pdf** - early paper with simple simulation models and three real data sets.
-Worth (mostly) understanding as forms the basis for later work.
+Definitely worth (mostly) understanding as forms the basis for later work, and I think examples are in the **rEDM** package.

-##codeYe15reproduce/
+##code/rEDMtutorial/

+**rEDMtutorial.r** - Code to understand **rEDM**.
+Copying and adapting from useful vignette at <https://cran.r-project.org/web/packages/rEDM/vignettes/rEDM_tutorial.html>

+##code/codeYe15reproduce/

 Trying to reproduce the results from **ye15empDynMod.pdf**.
 Have copied the Supp Info files from **edmPapers/yeEmpDynMod15Data/** and resaved them in the suggested formats (*.xls to *.csv), with the code saved as **ye15origCode.r**.